rafaelpossenti/emailSender/README.md

 ## How To use?

-1. Download the project and inside the folder emailSender execute the followin command:
+1. Download the project and inside the folder emailSender execute the following command:
 ```
 mvn install
 ```